The Idiot

-to Strakhov he wrote: "Much in the novel was written hurriedly, much is too diffuse and did not turn out well, but some of it did turn out well.
+to Nikolay Strakhov he wrote, "Much in the novel was written hurriedly, much is too diffuse and did not turn out well, but some of it did turn out well.
 I do not stand behind the novel, but I do stand behind the idea."

 Background

 In September 1867, when Dostoevsky began work on what was to become The Idiot, he was living in Switzerland with his new wife Anna Grigoryevna, having left Russia in order to escape his creditors.
 They were living in extreme poverty, and constantly had to borrow money or pawn their possessions.
 They were evicted from their lodgings five times for non-payment of rent, and by the time the novel was finished in January 1869 they had moved between four different cities in Switzerland and Italy.
 During this time Dostoevsky periodically fell into the grip of his gambling addiction and lost what little money they had on the roulette tables.
 He was subject to regular and severe epileptic seizures, including one while Anna was going into labor with their daughter Sofia, delaying their ability to go for a midwife.
 The baby died aged only three months, and Dostoevsky blamed himself for the loss.